New Patients 215.234.3772

 Is neuropathy a disability?

-Schedule an Exam & Neuropathy Consultation
+Schedule an Exam and Neuropathy Consultation

-An important part of treating and controlling the effects of peripheral neuropathy is to monitor the condition of the feet, hands, and extremities.
+An essential part of treating and controlling the effects of peripheral neuropathy is to monitor the condition of the feet, hands, and extremities.
 Our podiatry team provides individualized care for your needs and will work with you to minimize the impact and progression of peripheral neuropathy.
-If you are experiencing Neuropathy issues, or other podiatry problems, call our experienced doctors at 215.234.3772 today.